 Ask IT and telephony pros which is better for business communications: SIP or PRI trunks, and you will likely get a lot of heated debate.
 Of course, PRI and SIP trunking (a trunk in the telephony world is a dedicated line) are the two main ways in which businesses deliver voice and data into their offices.
 While PRI is an older technology and SIP is younger, both have their pros and cons.
 It’s important to know what PRI is versus SIP trunking to determine which is best for your business needs.

-PRI (Primary Rate Interface) is a voice technology that has been widely-used since the 1980s.
-It is an interface standard used on an ISDN (Integrated Services Digital Network) to deliver multiple lines of voice and data into a business’s exiting PBX via one physical line, called a circuit.
+PRI (Primary Rate Interface) is a voice technology that has been widely used since the 1980s.
+It is an interface standard used on an ISDN (Integrated Services Digital Network) to deliver multiple lines of voice and data into a business’s existing PBX via one physical line, called a circuit.
 PRI is a high-capacity service carried on T1 trunk lines between telco central offices and your location.
 Most businesses have their ISDN PRI circuits in the form of T1 or fractional T1 lines.
 A T1 line carries voice and data via 24 digital channels.

 PRI is considered “old-school” telephony.
 It is physical hardware and also requires servicing from a telco for deploying, upgrading and troubleshooting.

 SIP is a way to deliver voice via the Internet.
 SIP is a telephony networking protocol (much like other network protocols such as HTTP and SMTP), therefore it’s a network technology rather than a telephone technology like PRI.

 SIP trunks are virtual; they don’t require additional hardware to deploy.
 A business can use SIP for voice without the need for an existing PBX since many SIP providers offer hosted PBX.

 As with PRI, SIP can deliver multiple voice lines to a single organization.
 Knowing what SIP trunking is will help you understand how it can benefit your business.